mcode/medmorph-backend/README.md

 ### Server Requirements

 The app expects at the minimum a single EHR server.
-There should also be at least one KA server for anything meaningful to happen.
+There should also be at least one KA server and one PHA server for anything meaningful to happen.
 More details and examples can be found on the [Collections Wiki](https://github.com/mcode/medmorph-backend/wiki/Collections)

 # License
 Copyright 2020 The MITRE Corporation